MorrisMA/M65C02A/README.md

 six prefix instructions.
 Excution of a mutually exclusive prefix instruction will result in the flag register of the previously set mutually exclusive instruction being reset.
-Furthermore, the flag registers for prefix instructions are sticky, and remain set until the completion of a non-prefix instruction, i.e. the completiong of the instruction which is the target of one or more prefix instructions.
+Furthermore, the flag registers for prefix instructions are sticky, and remain set until the completion of the immediately following non-prefix instruction.
 Finally, no protection is provided against an infinite long series of prefix instructions, all of which are uninterruptable, or application of prefix instructions to create an existing addressing mode.

 ##Access to User Stack Pointer (SU) from Kernel Mode

-When in Kernel mode, access to SU is provided by applying the IND or ISZ to the instruction sequences that access the system stack pointer:
+When in Kernel mode, access to SU is provided by applying IND or ISZ to the instruction sequences that access the system stack pointer:

     [SIZ] TSX           =>  TSX : X  <= SK;     IND/ISZ TSX =>  TSX : X  <= SU
     [SIZ] TXS           =>  TXS : SK <= X;      IND/ISZ TXS =>  TXS : SU <= X